Vegan chocolate donuts are rich, moist, delicious and so quick and easy to make. Topped with with melted chocolate and sprinkles.

 For the Chocolate Topping:

-- Sift the flour and the cocoa powder into a mixing bowl and add the sugar, baking soda and salt.
+- Sift the flour and cocoa powder into a mixing bowl and add the sugar, baking soda and salt.
+Mix together.

-- Add the soy milk (or other non-dairy milk), applesauce, coconut oil, vinegar and vanilla and whisk with a hand whisk briefly to remove any lumps.
+- Add soy milk, applesauce, coconut oil, vinegar and vanilla and whisk with a hand whisk briefly to remove any lumps.
 Don't overmix.

 - Bake in the oven for 15 minutes or until a toothpick inserted into one of the donuts comes out clean.